How to Stop Feeling Sick After Protein Shake

 Among these ingredients are food additives, dairy-based proteins, and protein concentrates and isolates.

-Food additives like artificial sweeteners, emulsifiers, thickeners, and flavorings tend to be hard to break down and absorb.
+Ultra-processed food additives like emulsifiers, thickeners, and artificial sweeteners tend to be hard to break down and absorb.

 As a result, they can cause digestive issues like bloating, diarrhea, and stomach pain.

-Regularly eating additives can also alter the composition and function of your gut microbiome.
+Regularly eating certain additives can also alter the composition and function of your gut microbiome – the collection of microorganisms living in your digestive tract (North Clin Istanb, 2020).

 - acacia fiber